Ted Weschler

-Ted Weschler (born May 16, 1962) is a former hedge fund manager and current investment manager at Berkshire Hathaway.
+Ted Weschler (born May 16, 1962) is an American hedge fund manager who is the current investment manager at Berkshire Hathaway.
 Alongside Todd Combs, he is frequently cited as a potential future Chief Investment Officer of Berkshire.

 Early life and education

 Ted Weschler was born in Buffalo, New York, and spent much of his childhood in Erie, Pennsylvania.
 Due to his father’s position as an executive of the A&P, the family moved often, largely locating in cities throughout the Rust Belt.

 He attended high school at Cathedral Preparatory School in Erie.
 He is a 1983 graduate of the Wharton School of Business at the University of Pennsylvania, earning his bachelor's degree in economics with concentrations in finance and accounting.

 Career

 After graduating from Wharton, Weschler worked for six years at W. R. Grace and Company, an American chemical conglomerate.
 In 1989 he left Grace and for the next ten years was a partner in Quad-C Management, a private equity firm in Charlottesville, Virginia.

 Weschler was the managing partner of hedge fund Peninsula Capital Advisors which he founded in 1999.
 Peninsula's $2 billion fund returned 1236% before it was shuttered in 2011.